-- Employment Policy;
+- Code of Conduct and Business Ethics;

 - ESG and Sustainability Policy;

 - Health and Safety Policy;

 - Procurement Policy;

 - Sustainable Procurement Standards;

 - Supply Chain Assurance Standards.

-We implemented the Procurement Policy and Sustainable Procurement Standard during the Year in order to formalise our approach, and to provide further information to our supply chain about our expectations in respect of human rights, ethics and sustainability.
+We implemented fully the Procurement Policy and Sustainable Procurement Standards during the year to formalise our approach, and to provide further information to our supply chain about our expectations in respect of human rights, ethics and sustainability.